-Be on the lookout for this call; it is important that you take it.
-During the call, the Coram representative will also ask you questions about your current health status and how things are going with your home tube feedings.
+Be on the lookout for these reminders to help ensure your refill order is on the way before you run out of your formula or supplies.
+During the ordering process, you will be asked questions about your current health status and how things are going with your home tube feedings.
 These questions may take a few minutes to answer.
 Remember that these questions are very important for the proper management of your care.